 \section{Introduction}

-In data analysis, binary random variables appear as often as continuous random variables.
-For example, binary variables appear in demographic attributes such as gender, in two-point scales of questionnaire responses such as yes/no answers, and in encoding mutations of DNA and amino acid sequences.
-Furthermore, in real data, binary variables often appear with continuous variables, thus one has to deal with binary and continuous variables together.
+In data analysis, binary random variables appear as often as continuous random variables, for example, in demographic attributes such as gender, in two-point scales of questionnaire responses such as yes/no answers, and in encoding mutations of DNA and amino acid sequences.
+Furthermore, real data often contain a mixture of binary and continuous variables, thus one has to deal with binary and continuous variables together.

-Binary variables are often encoded int dummy variables that take discrete values in $\{0,1\}$ or $\{-1,1\}$.
-In practice, dummy variables are often treated as continuous numeric values, ignoring their discreteness.
-Such treatment is called methods of quantification.
+Binary variables are often encoded into dummy variables that take discrete values in $\{0,1\}$ or $\{-1,1\}$.
+Then, the dummy variables are often treated as continuous numeric values in practice, ignoring their discreteness.
+Such treatment of binary variables is called methods of quantification.
 The quantification allows us to apply many statistical learning methods, such as regression analysis, principal component analysis (PCA), factor analysis, and support vector machines~\cite{Bishop2006, Murphy2012}, to data containing binary variables.
 However, these statistical methods were originally developed to deal with continuous explanatory variables.
 Therefore, there is no theoretical justification for such a quantification.
 The reason that the quantification is used is a practical compromise due to the lack of statistical methods for properly handling binary variables.
 The method of quantification has been used simply because it is convenient in that it is computationally feasible and outputs some results.
 Hence, there is a criticism that intrinsically discrete variables are unreflectively treated as continuous numeric variables, and thus, it is debatable whether the results of quantification are meaningful~\cite{stack}.